Skip Navigation

 What will happen after birth?

-watch video Your baby should be born at a hospital with an Intensive Care Nursery and a pediatric surgeon available.
+Your baby should be born at a hospital with an Intensive Care Nursery (ICN) and a pediatric surgeon available.
 Soon after birth, your child will have surgery to close the opening in the abdominal wall and return the organs to the abdomen.
+The pediatric surgeon attempts to close the opening at the time of surgery, but sometimes this is not possible.